The Josefson--Nissenzweig theorem and filters on $\omega$: General characterizations of the BJNP and JNP of spaces and

 It follows, by (4), that $Y\sub^* A$ for every $A\in F$, which means, by Lemmas \ref{lemma:nf_convseq_frechet} and \ref{lemma:sf_convseq_pf}, that $\seq{n}{n\in Y}$ is a sequence convergent to $p_F$.
 Put $X=Y\cup\big\{p_F\big\}$.
 Since $X$ with the inherited topology is compact, it is bounded in $N_F$ and hence, by Lemma \ref{lemma:bounded_supports}.(2), $\seqn{\mu_n}$ is a JN-sequence on $N_F$.

 Conversely, assume that $\seqn{\mu_n}$ is a JN-sequence on $N_F$.
-Since it is immediately a BJN-sequence on $N_F$, Theorem \ref{prop:nf_bjnseq_char} we need only to prove condition (4).
-For the sake of contradiction, suppose there is $A\in F$ such that the set
+Since it is a BJN-sequence on $N_F$, by Proposition \ref{prop:nf_bjnseq_char} we need only to prove condition (4).
+So, for the sake of contradiction, suppose there is $A\in F$ such that the set

 is infinite.
 We will construct an unbounded function $f\in C\big(N_F\big)$ such that $f\rstr A\equiv 0$ and $\limsup_{n\to\infty}\big|\mu_n\big(f\rstr(\omega\sm A)\big)\big|>0$.
 Since $X$ is infinite and each $\supp\big(\mu_n\big)$ is finite, we can find sequences $\seqk{x_k\in X}$ and $\seqk{n_k\io}$ such that